-This specialization belongs to the Master's programme in Chemical Engineering.
+This specialization is part of the Master's programme in Chemical Engineering.

 In this specialization you will learn to integrate knowledge of thermodynamics, transport phenomena, catalysis, chemical reactor engineering, separation technology, plant and process design and simulation, control, economics, safety and sustainability.
 You will examine a range of research themes in the field of bio-refinery, CO2 removal, waste stream treatment, (new) processes based on sustainable raw materials and process improvement.
 For this it is necessary to develop new catalysts, multiphase and other novel reactors, (reactive) separation processes, and design and simulate these processes.